vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 Speaking of opinions I have a few of my own from the whole ordeal.

-- It makes no sense to not be able to specify the compiler in *meson.build*
-- Weak sauce argument on why they chose to make *meson.build* Turing-incomplete.
-Do they really believe that *meson* will be around and `Python` will go away?
+- The DX would have been better if *meson* automatically looked for `native.ini` and read it without having to use `--native-file` option.
 - Having to specify env variables (that too using a file and an extra cli argument) outside the build script for *meson* to do the right thing is simply ignoring developer experience.
 On any given day the poor developer has to remember two dozen things to get his or her job done.
 Having to remember yet another dimension is unnecessary pain inflicted for no good reason.
+- Weak sauce argument on why they chose to make *meson.build* Turing-incomplete.
+Do they really believe that *meson* will be around and `Python` will go away?
 - The script file already allows conditionals and loops, so the argument for not being Turing-complete seems bogus to me.

 My first impression of *meson* is that it baked into its implementation some strong opinions that most likely were truthy at some point in time, and probably served the authors of *meson* well on their job.
 At present times however, it just feels odd to embrace those opinions.
+Either that or I am far removed from the nuances of what it takes to design a meta build tool that just works for the happy paths.

 I can buy into the convention over configuration argument; but I have a difficult time adopting conventions and configurations that have a